 Price: from £140 per week

-While the price is the same as Eastwood for a much more modern halls of residence, there are some trade offs.
+While the price is the same as Eastwood for a much more modern hall of residence, there are some trade-offs.
 Being off-campus means a 30-minute bus ride to the university, but being in the city centre means there are plenty of shops and facilities in the area to make up for it.

 Price: from £140 per week

 Another of Bath’s older halls of residence, but what Brendon Court lacks in looks it makes up for in convenience and social ambience.
 Mere feet from The Parade at the heart of campus, and for an affordable 140 pounds a week, considering it is a catered hall.
 Renowned for its social life thanks to its size and proximity to amenities.

 The best areas to live in Bath as a student

 While halls are great for the first year, second-year students need to spread their wings and find a new part of town to live in.
 Luckily, there are plenty of great places full of student housing and amenities to choose from!

 If you’re looking for furnished student accommodation in Bath, this is the real hub.
 With everything from home lets to full student houses, Oldfield benefits from a great range of shops and pubs, open spaces and even handy bus routes to other parts of town.

 If you’re looking for cheap student accommodation in Bath then Twerton is a good option too.
 While it’s 30 minutes’ walk from the centre of town it does have its own amenities such as shops and pubs, while it also has several good bus routes that can shorten the distance handily.